The Resin Printer Toolbox.

 - A strainer is good for swishing parts and moving them through the rinse baths.
 I use a similar one to this one I found at a local Asian market.
 Some people prefer a more conventional strainer is good for putting parts in and move between your Isopropyl Alcohol and water to clean your prints.
 This ladle was also found by FB group member and I think it would work better on smaller parts.

 - Aluminum Baking Pans: Find these in your supermarket.
 I have short walled ones under my printer, in case the resin leaks.
 I have a larger, full baking one for working on prints, cleaning them, etc. Since it is silver and reflective, I also cure my prints on it with the UV nail dryer.
 This is a super simple, and inexpensive way to keep your work area mostly clean.
+I have a link to a big pack of them, but realistically, unless you print a TON or are really messy, you only need 2 or 3 a year.

 - I use two of these for cleaning.
 One for IPA one for soapy water.
 Along with that, I have printed this out: https://www.thingiverse.com/thing:2889333 Honestly, I really only have ever used the part that goes into it, and not put together the stands.

 - UV Nail Dryer is needed to finish curing the resin.
 Inexpensive and easy to use.
 You can also make a DIY yourself version with a small garbage can and a string of LED UV lights.
+The UV Nail dryer is the simple way.

 — I’d say above here, is the “Need” category. below here, are nice-to-have items.